apify/apify-sdk-js/website/versioned_docs/version-3.1/upgrading/upgrading_v1.md

 Note that your `package.json` **MUST** include `puppeteer` and/or `playwright` as dependencies.
-If you don't list them, the libraries will be uninstalled from your `node_modules` folder when you build your actors.
+If you don't list them, the libraries will be uninstalled from your `node_modules` folder when you build your Actors.

 ## Handler arguments are now Crawling Context
 Previously, arguments of user provided handler functions were provided in separate